Mtlayones/prototype-responsive-landing-page/README.md

 # Simple Responsive Landing Page

 ## Description
-This is the repository for a simple landing page using NextJS.
+This is the repository for prototype of a simple landing page using NextJS.
 There only functionalities here are the sign up and sign in interface.
 ## Author
 -   Mark Adrian Layones